By: NBH, FACOG, AACS, AACG, Medical Director

 S.B is a 45 year old female who had a diagnosis of BRCA1 breast cancer in 2004.
 She was treated with a total bilateral mastectomy, chemotherapy and radiation therapy.
 In 2006, she had her ovaries removed because it was the standard protocol for BRCA1 breast cancers.
 Her surgeon left the uterus.

 She came to see us (ten years after her original surgery) stating she was miserable and suffered from hot flashes, night sweats, total loss of libido, insomnia and all other signs and symptoms of testosterone, progesterone and estrogen deficiency.
 Her lab tests verified the absence of these hormones as well as a low thyroid function.

-Her original treating doctors refused to prescribe her any hormones regardless of her symptoms and her pleas.
+Her original treating providers refused to prescribe her any hormones regardless of her symptoms and her pleas.
 She came to see NBH to obtain relief.
 NBH explained to her that contrary to what she had been told, studies show that estrogen does not cause breast cancer.
 This was shown in the WHI study and other more recent studies.
 It has also been shown that progesterone deficiency is linked to the cancer as is taking a synthetic progestin.